 GerberGrab – Apparently, it was once a commercial effort but is now free, and it works somewhat.
 It is possible to prepare and verify PCB data with GerberGrab for PCs using the numerous tools available in the software.
 It does read the silkscreen to generate a BOM that can then be matched with one imported by Versatronics GCPrevue (some versions).

-Unisoft ProntoPLACE – Although it is very similar to Fab3000, you will notice loading it To program assembly machines, automatically generating part centroid rotation from Gerber data.
+Unisoft ProntoPLACE – Although it is very similar to Fab3000, you will notice loading it To program assembly machines, automatically generates part centroid rotation from Gerber data.
 Unisoft has provided shop floor automation software solutions to New Product Development for over three decades.

 Conclusion – Wrapping it up

-So, you understand that To program their pick-and-place machines and What Is a Centroid data, PC board assembly houses require a centroid file (or x-y file).
+So, you understand that To program their pick-and-place machines and What Is Centroid data, PC board assembly houses require a centroid file (or x-y file).
 It doesn’t matter what you call it, but surface mount assembly robots need a magic file to determine where the components should be placed and how they should be positioned.
 The centroid is referred to as such.
 To set up a PCB, you need a centroid file.
-What is it, and what is its importance.
+What is it, and what is its importance?